 We are a tax-exempt public charity governed by a Board of Trustees composed of volunteer community leaders.
 Trusted financial professionals invest and administer our assets.
 Our expert staff and community partners know the charitable needs of our community.
 We go beyond making grants to advance community leadership by identifying current and emerging issues and providing resources to support growth and development that prepares our region for the future.

 An organization must be classified as a charitable organization under Section 501(c)(3) of the Internal Revenue Code; or classified as an organization under Section 170(c)(1) of the Internal Revenue Code; or have secured a fiscal agent.
-Organizations also must be located in or provide services to residents within the seven counties of northeast Minnesota (Aitkin, Carlton, Cook, Itasca, Koochiching, Lake and St. Louis) and/or the five counties of northwest Wisconsin (Ashland, Douglas and Bayfield, Iron and Price) we serve.
+Organizations also must be located in or provide services to residents within the seven counties of northeast Minnesota (Aitkin, Carlton, Cook, Itasca, Koochiching, Lake and St. Louis) and/or the three counties of northwest Wisconsin (Ashland, Douglas and Bayfield) we serve.
+We also serve seven tribal nations: the Bad River Band of Lake Superior Chippewa, (Mashkiiziibii); the Bois Forte Band of Chippewa, (Zagaakwaandagowininiwag); the Fond du Lac Band of Lake Superior Chippewa, (Nah-Gah-Chi-Wa-Nong); the Grand Portage Band of Lake Superior Chippewa, (Gichi Onigaming); the Leech Lake Band of Ojibwe; the Mille Lacs Band of Ojibwe; and the Red Cliff Band of Lake Superior Chippewa, (Gaa-Miskwaabikaang).
 Some funds have additional geographic restrictions.

 We administer a broad range of unrestricted, field-of-interest and donor-advised funds and make grants for a variety of purposes and projects.
-The largest fund, the Community Opportunity Fund, is for projects that meet the changing community needs in the following areas: arts, community and economic development, education, environment and human services.
+The largest fund, the Community Opportunity Fund, is for projects that meet the changing community needs in the following areas: Opportunity, Resilience, Belonging and Transformation.
 The Board of Trustees may, from time to time, emphasize one interest area over another when emerging needs or opportunities require special attention.
 In addition, we make grants from dozens of field-of-interest and donor-advised funds designed to address a range of community needs.

 Make an Impact